harranali/stowage/README.md

 ```

 #### File information
-Here is how you can get information about afile such as name, extension, size, and more.
+Here is how you can get information about a file such as name, extension, size, and more.
 ```go
 rootFolder, _ := filepath.Abs("./my-base-folder")